openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/07-udica.md

-The default SELinux rules do a really good job in RHEL with Podman.
-Most containers "just work" but sometimes as the different types of workloads that we run in containers expands, we bump into places where SELinux blocks us.
-Udica allows us to customize Linux policies for specific workloads without being an SELinux expert.
+The default Containers SELinux policy does a really good job Podman in RHEL 8.
+Most containers "just work" but like any security tool, every now and then we need to make some customizations.
+Sometimes, especially as we expand the types of workloads that we run in containers, we bump into places where SELinux blocks us.
+Udica allows an administrator to customize the SELinux policy specifically for a workload for without being an SELinux expert.

 For example, run the following container:

-``podman run -v /home/rhel/test:/home:ro -it ubi8  bash``{{execute}}
+``podman run --name home-test -v /home/:/home:ro -it ubi8 ls /home``{{execute}}

-The default SELinux policy This container does allow containers runnint as container_t to mount /home as read only.
-You can see this by looking at the SELinux log.
-There's no rule to allow a containerized process (container_t):
+The above command will fail because the default SELinux policy does not allow containers to mount /home as read only.
+We can verify that there are no allow rules which permit this command to be executed:

-sesearch -A -s container_t -t home_root_t -c dir -p read
+``sesearch -A -s container_t -t home_root_t -c dir -p read``{{execute}}

+With Udica, we can quickly and easily configure SELinxux to allow us to mount /home as root.
+First, we have to extract the meta-data from our container:

+``podman inspect home-test > home-test.json``{{execute}}

+Now, Udica will analyze this data and create a custom SELinux policy for us:

+``udica -j home-test.json home_test``{{execute}}

+Use the SELinux tools to load the new policy:

+``semodule -i home_test.cil``{{execute}}

+Now, run the same type of container again, but pass it a security option telling it to label the process to use our new custom policy, and it will execute without being blocked:

+``podman run --name home-test2 --security-opt label=type:home_test.process -v /home/:/home:ro -it ubi8 ls /home``{{execute}}``

+We can verify that there are rules in place in our new policy to allow this command to execute:

+``sesearch -A -s home_test_t -t home_root_t -c dir -p read``{{execute}}

 TODO: finish from here: https://fedoramagazine.org/use-udica-to-build-selinux-policy-for-containers/